Skip to main content

 Other useful info about Sao Vicente:

-• The island next to Sao Vicente, Santo Antão, is a short ferry ride away and super stunning.
-It’s a natural paradise for hiking, biking, canyoning.
+- The island next to Sao Vicente, Santo Antão, is a short ferry ride away and super stunning.
+It’s a natural paradise for hiking, biking, and canyoning, much like the diverse terrain in Cape Verdean islands.
 You can rent bikes in Mindelo and take them on the ferry.

-You won’t find that much info on Sao Vicente island.
-It’s what keeps it a special place.
-I stop writing here too cause I only have little time left to explore some more.
-Come and explore the island of Sao Vicente for yourself!
-And let me know how you liked it!
+You won’t find that much info on Sao Vicente Island, but that’s what keeps it a special place.
+I’m stopping writing here, too, because I only have a little time left to explore.
+Come and explore the island of Sao Vicente for yourself, and let me know how you liked it!

 Disclaimer: These recommendations are my own, as always.
 I don’t earn anything from writing this.
 I sincerely hope that this place will receive a few like-minded adventure seekers to help the local economy.
 I do earn adventure money from affiliate links on this website.
 Thank you!